 Intended outcome Success criteria Higher levels of attainment for our pupil premium children Disadvantaged and vulnerable children to make at least expected progress from their starting points.
 The attainment gap between PP children and non- PP children will reduce.
 Home and school work in partnership to maximise progress and attainment made.
 Rich language opportunities for all.
 Additional speech and language activities for those who require it.
 Restorative sessions and circles in classes.
 A love of reading for pleasure and for information is modelled in every classroom.
+Developed library area to promote a love of reading.
 Libraries in every classroom.
-Daily phonics is taught consistently Daily reading and talk for writing takes place Class novels are enjoyed.
-Class displays reflect key, relevant vocabulary Restorative ambassadors are trained up by JC and on duty daily, stimulating dialogue and resolution.
-An increase in positive mental health and well-being Aspirations week Live life to the full materials incorporated into the curriculum
+Daily phonics is taught consistently.
+Daily reading and talk for writing takes place.
+Class novels are enjoyed.
+Class displays reflect key, relevant vocabulary.
+Whole Class reading is embedded.
+An increase in positive mental health and well-being Aspirations week.

+Live life to the full materials incorporated into the curriculum for RSE and PSHE.
 Drawing and Talking sessions led by trained staff, to support those suffering from trauma or loss.
-A school Counsellor in school 1 day a week ELSA intervention takes place Attendance and Punctuality will improve for PP children.
-Clear communication from home and school Staff engage with specific families and support helps to improve punctuality and attendance A broad range of experiences for the children to be exposed to.
-Outdoor learning is accessed by all children.
+A school play therapist in school 1 day a week.
+ELSA intervention takes place.
+Attendance and Punctuality will improve for PP children.
+Clear communication from home and school.
+Staff engage with specific families and support helps to improve punctuality and attendance.
+Attendance and punctuality is awarded in our celebration assemblies each week and shared on the school newsletter.
+Termly rewards for 100% attendance.
+A broad range of experiences for the children to be exposed to.
+Forest School is accessed by all children.
 Children experience a variety of Impact activities- first hand and virtually that help children to remember their learning.